Sky crane (landing system)

 An Illustration of Perseverance tethered to the sky crane.

-Sky crane is a soft landing system used in the last part of the entry, descent and landing (EDL) sequence developed by NASA Jet Propulsion Laboratory for its two largest Mars rovers, Curiosity and Perseverance.
-While previous rovers used airbags for landing, both Curiosity and Perseverance were too heavy to be landed this way.
-Instead, a landing system that combines parachutes and sky crane was developed.
-Sky crane is a platform with eight engines that lowers the rover on three nylon tethers until the soft landing.
+The sky crane is a soft landing system used in the last part of the entry, descent and landing (EDL) sequence developed by NASA Jet Propulsion Laboratory for its two largest Mars rovers, Curiosity and Perseverance.
+While previous rovers used airbags for landing, both Curiosity and Perseverance were too heavy to be landed this way; instead, a landing system that combined parachutes and retrorockets was developed.
+The sky crane is a platform with eight engines that lowers the rover on three nylon tethers until the soft landing.

 EDL begins when the spacecraft reaches the top of the Martian atmosphere.
 Engineers have referred to the time it takes to land on Mars as the "seven minutes of terror."

 Background

 The first NASA rover, Sojourner (on the Mars Pathfinder lander), and twin rovers Spirit and Opportunity, used a combination of parachutes, retrorockets, and airbags for landing.
 Curiosity, launched in 2011, weighs nearly 900 kg, and was too heavy to be landed this way, as the airbags needed for it would be too heavy to be launched on a rocket.
 Instead, a landing system that combined a protective aeroshell, supersonic parachutes, and sky crane was developed by the Jet Propulsion Laboratory (JPL) under Adam Steltzner.
 Sky crane is "an eight-rocket jetpack attached to the rover".
 This system is also much more precise: while the Mars Exploration Rovers could have landed anywhere within their respective 93-mile by 12-mile (150 by 20 kilometer) landing ellipses, Mars Science Laboratory landed within a 12-mile (20-kilometer) ellipse.
-Mars 2020 has even more precise system, and landing ellipse of 7.7 by 6.6 km.
+Mars 2020 has an even more precise system, with a landing ellipse of 7.7 by 6.6 km.

 The Curiosity team invented the sky crane system by studying old Viking landing system—its engines are "an upgraded 'reinvention' of Viking’s throttleable engines"—and landing experience from previous rovers.
 The sky crane works much like a helicopter, and the team even consulted with Sikorsky Skycrane helicopter engineers and pilots.

 Airbags used for the Sojourner, Spirit and Opportunity rovers.